MMIV-ML/NORBIS-DL-2021/README.md

 The repo contains the code used in the deep learning workshop of the NORBIS course [Genomics for precision imaging](https://norbis.w.uib.no/genomics-for-precision-medicine/), June 16th, 2021.

-The module gives a quick introduction to some core features of deep learning, provide hands-on experience with image-, text- and graph-based applications, and do a guided tour of some useful tools and techniques of practical deep learning in biotechnology and medicine.
+The workshop gives a quick introduction to some core features of deep learning, provide hands-on experience with image-, text- and graph-based applications, and takes you on a guided tour of some useful tools and techniques of practical deep learning in biotechnology and medicine.

 It has two parts: